The page has been translated by Gen AI.

 Availability Design

-Architecture considerations for high availability
+Architectural considerations for high availability

-To implement a high-availability architecture, it is necessary not only to design and build high-availability at the infrastructure level using cloud services, but also to configure the application itself to support high availability.
+To implement a high‑availability architecture, it is necessary not only to design and build high availability at the infrastructure level using cloud services, but also to configure the application itself to support high availability.

 This is also true when you want to increase throughput via Auto-Scaling during a surge in demand.

-Simple Application Configuration
+Simple Application configuration

 Design Principles